yvelikova/axway-open-docs/content/en/docs/apimgr_admin/api_mgmt_config.md

 * Ensure that both API Manager and API Gateway and are installed.
 API Manager is a layered product running on API Gateway, which provides the underlying gateway capabilities.
 API Gateway is a prerequisite product for API Manager.
 * Ensure that an API Gateway Admin Node Manager and an API Gateway instance have been created and started.
 * Ensure that Apache Cassandra is installed and running, and that the Cassandra hosts have been configured in Policy Studio.
-For more information on installing and configuring Cassandra, see the [API Gateway Installation Guide](/bundle/APIGateway_77_InstallationGuide_allOS_en_HTML5/).

 ## Enable API Manager